brimdata/zed/k8s/README.md

 Includes the K8s command to automatically deploy and test a cluster of services.

-In the process of working all this stuff out, we took a lot of notes on the trouble-shooting steps we sometimes needed.
-Feel free to dig around for info in here:
+In the process of working all this stuff out, we took a lot of notes on the trouble-shooting steps we sometimes needed:

 [Trouble shooting](troubleshooting.md)